-Most recent documentation includes the new Prevent Duty Guidance which childminder’s must comply with as of July 2015.
-The document can be found here:
+Most recent documentation includes the new Prevent Duty Guidance which childminder’s must comply with as of April 2021.

 The Counter Terrorism and Security Act 2015 places a duty on Early Years settings to ‘have due regard to the need to prevent people from being drawn into terrorism’ (The Prevent Duty).

 The new documentation will be used and referred to alongside other safeguarding documents such as ‘Working Together to Safeguard Children’ and information referring to British Values.